 If you spend anytime on the Internet as a musician you have most likely run into topics about the ukulele, it is a very popular instrument.

 Considering how affordable, fun, and easy they are to play most musicians end up buying one.
 With our upcoming basic guide we will help you pick out the perfect ukulele to help compliment your musical journey.
 In no time at all you will be a fan of the uke and looking to buy more, everyone loves this instrument!

 How Do I Make My Amp Sound Awesome?

 There are some amazing amps out there that will provide us with a killer tone that are so loud the whole world will hear!
 However just because the amp exists doesn’t mean we will be able to afford it!
 The reality is some of us have a tight budget and need to buy a lower priced amp.
 Do not worry though as there are some measures to take to get the best sound you can out of any amp.

 A mix of common sense advice like shorter cables and simple add-ons like pedals will have a tremendous difference on your amps capabilities.
-Learn about equalization, speaker angles and upgrades in this article on improving the sound quality of your amp.

 Where Can I Learn More About Pedals and Effects?